-Prerequisite: MATH 099 or equivalent.
-Introduces basic laws and theories of chemistry: measurements, the metric system, atomic structure, bonding, periodic law, nomenclature, equations, calculations involving equations, and thermochemistry.
-Brief introduction to acid-base chemistry and organic chemistry.
+Prerequisite: High school algebra or MATH 099 or higher.
+This is an introductory chemistry course suitable for pre-nursing students, students who have not taken high school chemistry, or students who need a review before taking General Chemistry I (CHEM 103).
+Topics include measurements, the metric system, unit conversions, atomic structure, bonding, periodic law, nomenclature, reactions, chemical calculations, states of matter, solutions, acids and bases, and a brief introduction to organic chemistry.
 Three class hours and one three-hour lab weekly.